-The Company will work with non-profit organizations and agencies, meeting the criteria laid down in the Act read with the Companies (Corporate Social responsibility Policy) Amendment Rules, 2021 including any CSR Foundation set up by the Company/DB Group, which directly or indirectly provide services and support to disadvantaged individuals, families and communities and who channel the funds to directly benefit the targeted beneficiaries.
-In general, all CSR activities which are not inconsistent with the provisions of the local laws should:
+DB will work with non-profit organizations and agencies, meeting the criteria laid down in the Act read with the Companies (Corporate Social responsibility Policy) Amendment Rules, 2021 including any CSR Foundation set up by DB/ group, which directly or indirectly provide services and support to disadvantaged individuals, families and communities and who channel the funds to

-- reflect the Company's Corporate Social Responsibility strategy; - promote best practices and provide initial funding for projects; - enjoy high relevance in a defined target group and involve employees and other stakeholders wherever possible; - provide for engaging communication and stakeholder involvement; - involve a sustainable commitment and have a long-term effect on the community; and - comply with all external relevant laws, rules and regulations of the respective jurisdiction, as well as internal policies
+- reflect the DB's Corporate Social Responsibility strategy; - promote best practices and provide initial funding for projects; - enjoy high relevance in a defined target group and involve employees and other stakeholders wherever possible; - provide for engaging communication and stakeholder involvement; - involve a sustainable commitment and have a long-term effect on the community; and - comply with all external relevant laws, rules and regulations of the respective jurisdiction, as well as internal policies

-As a general rule, to be considered for a grant, a grantee is required to be a non-profit organisation, registered under the prescribed rules and regulations, with an established track record of minimum three years in undertaking similar programmes and projects meeting the criteria laid down in the Act read with the Companies (Corporate Social responsibility Policy) Amendment Rules, 2021, having being registered with the Registrar of Companies.
+As a general rule, to be considered for a grant, a grantee is required to be a non-profit organisation, registered under the prescribed rules and regulations, with an established track record of minimum three years in undertaking similar programmes and projects meeting the criteria laid down in the Act read with the Companies (Corporate Social responsibility Policy) Amendment Rules, 2021, having the requisite FCRA registration and also having being registered with the Registrar of Companies.

-Selected grantees will execute the projects funded by the Company under a well laid out Memorandum of Understanding including terms of reference, clear roles and responsibilities and project criteria.
+Selected grantees will execute the projects funded by DB under a well laid out Memorandum of Understanding including terms of reference, clear roles and responsibilities and project criteria.

-The partners will provide periodic progress reports and annually provide the following reports:

-- Funds utilisation report with supporting documents
+The partners will provide periodic progress reports and annually provide the following reports: - Funds utilisation report with supporting documents

-- Beneficiary progress report

-- Project impact report
+- Beneficiary progress report - Project impact report

-8.1.
-Project selection criteria
+8.1 Project selection criteria

 - I. Community impact: Do the proceeds benefit a broad community in a positive way and help the community move towards sustainable economic independence? - II.
 Financial need: Has the proposal demonstrated that there is a real need for financial assistance for the project being proposed? - III.
 Management capability: Does the current organisational structure reflect integrity and capability in administering the proposed programme in a fair and transparent manner? - IV.
 Alignment of organisation: Does the beneficiary organisation have religious or political objectives or affiliations?
 Is the organisation secular in serving the broader community?
-Leverage potential: Does the project take advantage of opportunities to leverage Company's funding from other private, foundation and government sources to ensure sustainability of the programme? - V. Inclusive growth: Does the organisation promote inclusive growth? - VI.
+Leverage potential: Does the project take advantage of opportunities to leverage DB's funding from other private, foundation and government sources to ensure sustainability of the programme? - V. Inclusive growth: Does the organisation promote inclusive growth? - VI.
 Innovative solutions: Is the project promoting innovative ways to provide long-term benefits? - VII.
-Involvement potential: Can the Company's staff be involved in volunteering activities in the project?
+Involvement potential: Can DB's staff be involved in volunteering activities in the project?
 Does the project aim at encouraging proactive engagement of community stakeholders in all development processes of the project? - VIII.
-Measurable Results: The project should produce measurable results which must be quantifiable and have feasible monitoring and evaluation indicators that can be tracked

-IX.
-Sustainable: The project should have potential for replicability, scalability and sustainability X. Exit: The project should have a clear exit strategy
+Measurable Results: The project should produce measurable results which must be quantifiable and have feasible monitoring and evaluation indicators that can be tracked - IX.
+Sustainable: The project should have potential for replicability, scalability and sustainability - X. Exit: The project should have a clear exit strategy